MultiX-Amsterdam/data-science-book-uva-2025/index.md

   - For the seminar, work on Assignment 3.
 - Week 7
   - Lecture 11 (Mar 18 Tuesday): Introduction of multimodal data processing
-  - Lecture 12 (Mar 19 Wednesday): Review of final exam materials (the first hour) and a guest lecture (the second hour) by [Dr. Ioannis Petros Samiotis](https://scholar.google.com/citations?user=CbB88ZoAAAAJ&hl=en), a postdoc researcher at CWI (Centrum Wiskunde & Informatica).
+  - Lecture 12 (Mar 19 Wednesday): Review of final exam materials (the first hour) and a guest lecture (the second hour) by [Dr. Ioannis Petros Samiotis](https://scholar.google.com/citations?user=CbB88ZoAAAAJ&hl=en).
   - For the seminar, work on the [mock exams](others/mock-exam) and [prepare for the final exam](syllabus#exam-preparation).
 - Week 8
   - <span style="color:red">**Final exam (Mar 25 Tuesday)**</span>